 Crisis Management as a Tool for Approaching Shareholder Activism

-Shareholder activism is on the rise around the world, including in Latin America.
-As the focus and tactics of activists evolve, companies and their directors can draw on crisis management techniques and strategies from the United States to prepare for activist campaigns.
+Apart from some temporary declines as a result of the outbreak of the covid-19 pandemic, shareholder activism has been on the rise globally in the years leading up to 2020, including in Latin America.
+As the landscape, focus and tactics of activists evolve, companies and their directors can draw on crisis management techniques and strategies from the United States to prepare for activist campaigns.

 Once a phenomenon contained to the United States, shareholder activism is expanding across the globe.
-Last year, companies outside the United States constituted 47 per cent of the known activist targets, and the number of companies that grappled with activist investors reached record highs in Australia, Canada, Japan and the United Kingdom.Worldwide, 226 companies were publicly targeted in 2018, a 20 per cent jump over the prior year.
-Companies in Latin America are also not immune from this phenomenon.
+Over the course of 2020, companies outside the US constituted approximately 44 per cent of the known activist targets, and the number of companies that grappled with activist investors reached record highs in Japan and Europe (led by the UK and Germany, which saw its highest historic annual number of activism campaigns), with France and the Netherlands having equalled their historic highs.

 The unique challenge of shareholder activism